Maid of honour: Tudors and Stuarts

-Some of the maids of honour were paid, while others were not.
+Twentienth century

 In the 19th and 20th centuries, the term maid of honour in waiting was sometimes used.
 The queen mother often also had maids of honour.
 In 1912, for example, Ivy Gordon-Lennox was appointed a maid of honour to Queen Alexandra.

 In 1912, King George V granted maids of honour the style of The Honourable, with precedence next after daughters of barons.

 At her coronation, Queen Elizabeth II had six maids of honour who attended her throughout the ceremony, especially carrying the trains of her robes.
 They were: